1772 English cricket season: Hampshire v England, Broadhalfpenny Down, 24–25 June

 In the match at Broadhalfpenny Down on 24–25 June, Hampshire won by 53 runs for a stake of 500 guineas.
-Hampshire teams were organised by the Hambledon Club and one source for this match has called the team Hambledon while, in other accounts, the England team has been called "Kent, Middlesex and Surrey".
+Hampshire were organised by the Hambledon Club and one source for this match has called the team Hambledon while, in other accounts, England has been called "Kent, Middlesex and Surrey".

 Hampshire had two given men: William Yalden and John Edmeads, both of Surrey.
 Yalden was a noted wicket-keeper and Hampshire's regular keeper Tom Sueter was also playing, but it is not known which of them kept wicket in this match.
-On the England side, Gill of Buckinghamshire is known to have been a wicket-keeper.
-Hampshire batsman John Small's score of 78 is the highest recorded in the 1772 season and, as such, it established the record for the highest individual score definitely recorded in a senior or top-class match.
+On the England team, Edward Gill was a recognised wicket-keeper.
+Hampshire batsman John Small's score of 78 is the highest recorded in the 1772 season and, as such, it established the record for the highest individual score definitely recorded in a senior or important match.
 According to contemporary newspaper reports, "bets of £500 were laid against John Minshull in favour of John Small".

 England v Hampshire, Guildford Bason, 23–24 July

 The match at Guildford Bason on 23–24 July was also won by Hampshire, this time by 62 runs and again for a stake of 500 guineas.
 Richard Simmons of Kent was the England wicket-keeper in this match and the next one.

 Bourne Park House at Bishopsbourne in Kent.

-F. S. Ashley-Cooper calls the teams Hambledon and All England when referring to confusion about the extras: "In the course of the game, the Hambledon Club (sic) got 11 notches in byes and All-England (sic) 21, but they were not entered in the scoresheet".
+F. S. Ashley-Cooper calls the teams Hambledon and All England when referring to confusion about the extras: "In the course of the game, the Hambledon Club (sic) got 11 notches in byes and England 21, but they were not entered in the scoresheet".
 He gave the match scores as 144 and 118 to 117 and 73 with Hampshire winning by 72 runs; however, these totals have Hampshire scoring 12 byes and England scoring 22, which is the same as the scorecard (the margin excluding extras is correct).

-England v Hampshire, Bourne Park, 19–20 August
+England v Hampshire, Bishopsbourne Paddock, 19–20 August

-The third match was played on 19–20 August at Bourne Paddock, Bishopsbourne, near Canterbury.
+The third match was played on 19–20 August at Bishopsbourne Paddock, Bishopsbourne, near Canterbury.
 England won by two wickets and the scorecard shows that Joseph Miller and John Boorman were the not out batsmen when the match ended, while Dick May did not bat.
 Yalden and Edmeads again played for Hampshire as given men.
 Hampshire's captain, all-rounder Richard Nyren, missed this match and was replaced by Thomas Ridge.

-Arthur Haygarth noted that the England team in this match was called Kent in another account, though he called it England; the team included nine Kent players with Lumpy Stevens and Thomas White from Surrey.
+Arthur Haygarth noted that England in this match was called Kent in another account, though he called it England; the team included nine Kent players with Lumpy Stevens and Thomas White from Surrey.